 For hundreds of years, Mesa Verde was home to the Ancestral Pueblo people.
 Today, the park protects thousands of archeological sites, including hundreds of sophisticated, multi-level cliff dwellings.
 Cliff Palace is the park’s magnificent centerpiece, challenging those who see it to imagine what life was like for the ancient people who called it home.

 At Far View Lodge, simplicity defines elegance.
 There are no televisions, so the silence is broken only by birdsong.
 Rooms, many with unobstructed views that stretch for miles, are decorated with simple, handcrafted furniture and Native American artwork.
 The dining room features organic produce and dishes with Southwestern flair.
-There is still availability this summer.
+The lodge opens April 9 and closes on October 21.
+There is still excellent availability for this summer.

 7. El Tovar – Grand Canyon National Park, AZ